 Reached via El Salón de Bustos, these palcos are reserved for dignitaries, the president, and the municipal governor.
 Most porteños say that much politicking occurs in these boxes, which are accessible to the public on guided tours.

-Vitreaux (above) in the entrance hall is impressive, but do not miss the pair in El Salón Dorado, depicting Greek mythology.
+The massive vitreaux (above) in the entrance hall is impressive, but do not miss the pair in El Salón Dorado, depicting Greek mythology.